lingtalfi/TheBar/discussions/kwin-notation.md

 ```

-All sections (parameters, options, flags and aliases) are optional.
+All sections (parameters, options, flags and aliases) are optional, but the order in which they appear should be the same (parameters first, then options,
+then flags, then aliases).

 Note that the indentation uses multiples of four.